jslefche/piecewiseSEM/cran-comments.md

 ## Update package
-This is a major update introducing new and enhanced functionality.
+This is a minor bug fix.

 ## R CMD check results
 There were no ERRORS or WARNINGS.

 ## NOTES
-Maintainer has changed email from <jslefche@vims.edu> to <jlefcheck@bigelow.org>.
+N=one.

 ## Test environments
 * local OS X install, R 3.5.0